 Vignobles Mayard Domaine du Pere Pape is produced from a blend of 60% Grenache, 20% Syrah, 15% Cinsault and 5% Mourvedre.
 The vines are more than 50 years of age on average.
 The wine is aged in foudres for 12-18 months before bottling.
 The annual production is close to 5,500 cases per vintage.

-Vignobles Mayard La Crau de Ma Mere is their top wine.
-The blend is usually 60% old vine Grenache, 30% Mourvedre and 10% Syrah.
+The grapes are 100% destemmed.
 The wine is aged in foudres for 12-18 months before bottling.
-The Mourvedre and Syrah can be aged in French oak barrels while the Grenache is aged in foudres.
+The Mourvedre and Syrah can be aged in French oak barrels while the Grenache is always aged in foudres.
 Production is close to 750 cases per year.

 Vignobles Mayard Chateauneuf du Pape Blanc Crau de Ma Mere is a blend of 30% Grenache Blanc, 30% Clairette, 30% Bourboulenc, 8% Roussanne and 2% Picpoul.
 The wine is aged in a combination of 50% stainless steel tanks and the remainder is aged in French oak barrels and demi-muids.

-Vignobles Mayard is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage and cassoulet.
-Vignobles Mayard is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant and tomatoes.
+Vignobles Mayard is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage, grilled meats, barbecue and cassoulet.
+Vignobles Mayard is also good with Asian dishes, hearty fish courses like tuna, mushrooms, cheese, pasta, eggplant and tomatoes.